bobthecow/genghis/README.markdown

 ### In your LAMP stack

 Simply drop `genghis.php` in a web-accessible directory on a LAMP server.
-Don't forget `.htaccess` for perty URLs!
+Don't forget `.htaccess` for pretty URLs!

 ### With nginx and PHP-fpm (and friends)